jmolinski/open-yt-api/README.md

 Documentation
 --------------------
-The main API class is YoutubeApi, which consists of 7 methods:
+The main API class is YoutubeApi, which consists of 8 methods:
 ```
-constructor(http_fetcher=None)
+constructor(http_fetcher=None, nocache=False)

 search(search_string: str) -> List of VideoSignature, ChannelSignature and PlaylistSignature
 search_videos(search_string: str) -> List of VideoSignature